-With new obligations on such matters as data subject consent, data anonymization, breach notification, trans-border data transfers, and appointment of data protection officers, to name a few, the GDPR requires companies handling EU citizens’ data to undertake major operational reform.
+With obligations on such matters as data subject consent, data anonymization, breach notification, trans-border personal data transfers, and appointment of data protection officers, to name a few, the GDPR requires companies to maintain a high level of personal data protection.

 In its effort to protect and expand the rights of data subjects, the GDPR creates clear lines of accountability over data processing.
 This is especially evident in the way it delineates responsibilities between “controllers” and “processors” for handling personal data.

 The GDPR expands significantly upon the controller’s responsibility for processing activities and sets out specific rules for allocating responsibility between the controller and processor.

 The GDPR’s more detailed requirements for controller-processor contracts may compel some data controllers to reassess their vendor agreements to achieve compliance.
 Processors not only have additional duties under the GDPR, moreover, they also face enhanced liability for non-compliance or for acting outside the authority granted by a controller.
 Nonetheless, the burden for personal data protection under the GDPR still rests primarily with controllers.

 The GDPR defines a controller as “the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.”
 The controller, therefore, is the entity that makes decisions about processing activities, regardless of whether it actually carries out any processing operations.

 Article 24 makes controllers responsible for ensuring that any processing activities are performed in compliance with the GDPR.
 Controllers must “implement appropriate technical and organisational measures” not only not only to ensure compliance, but also to be able to demonstrate the measures that they have in place.

 Controllers also have specific responsibility for: